-There are no included activities and there is mostly free time for which the tour leader can help you arrange activites that suit you.
+There are no included activities and there is mostly free time for which the tour guide can help you arrange activities that suit you.
 This way you can pick and choose activities that suit your interest and physical capacity.
 For most travel days the start time is very reasonable and you'll have time for a relaxing breakfast.

 There are many activities available that do require a certain fitness level, however these are optional and there are always less strenuous options available.

 There is generally some walking required to get from the places of accommodation to see the basic sights of the cities we visit, and from the guesthouses to say a local restaurant.
 Most of the Cuban cities are quite flat and roads paved, however often these roads are poorly maintained and decorated with potholes that can be dangerous if you do not take appropriate care.
 In some cities, such as Trinidad, there are cobblestones and the streets can be quite steep.

 For some people the most strenuous thing that the groups do are the travel days from one place to the next.
 These can be quite tiring.
 The transport is quite comfortable but some of the journeys are up to 8 hours.